-This course will build on EERL 803 by broadening considerations from strictly financial measures to include integrated financial models which incorporate socio economic and environmental considerations that are essential for decision making, stakeholder analysis, sustainable development, and negotiation and social license to operate.
+This course will build on EERL 803 by broadening considerations from strictly financial measures to include integrated financial models, which incorporate socio-economic and environmental considerations essential for decision-making, stakeholder analysis, sustainable development, and negotiation and social license to operate.

-This course will address the key technological advances that are profoundly affecting the earth resources sector.
-Design thinking, systems thinking, and futures thinking will be used to examine what technology is, explore the complex industry challenges, and to rethink our approach to technology, innovation, and leadership.
+Design thinking, systems thinking, and futures thinking will be used to examine what technology is, explore the complex industry challenges, and rethink our approach to technology, innovation, and leadership.
 This course challenges students to reframe their jobs, their relationship to technology, and their approach to leadership and innovation.